CarawaysClass/carawaysclass.github.io/itse1311/md/itse1311-2019-syllabus.md

 > Professor Caraway:

->I am Angela Ford from your ITSW 1304 (Intro to Spreadsheets) class, and I have a question about this week’s assignment.
+>I am Angela Ford from your ITSE 1311 (Beginning Web Programming) class, and I have a question about this week’s assignment.
 I thought that we needed to complete both sections, am I correct?
 Can you please help me?

 >Angela Ford

 ### Office Visits
 I currently live several hours from Houston so I am not in my campus office very often.
 I am always happy to set up a "virtual" visit using WebEx or a phone call - just contact me via Slack to initiate a session.

 ### Attendance
 We do not formally meet during the week so no attendance is taken.
-I do reserve the right to assign tasks that may require your participation in on-line Slack discussion or chat session.
-It is your responsibility to keep up with the material and check the class D2L page regularly for updates, assignment due dates, and potential schedule changes.
+I do reserve the right to assign tasks that may require your participation in on-line Slack discussions or chat sessions.
+It is your responsibility to keep up with the material and to check in for updates, assignment due dates, and potential schedule changes.

 Should you anticipate that you will not be able to log on and participate in class for an extended period (72 hours), please notify me in advance.
 Not logging in to the on-line class at a regular interval will significantly impact your chance for success.   **I will withdraw a student if they are not active in the course and do not respond to my Slack or email correspondence during a 7 day period.**

 ### Class Participation
 The college classroom is a place for adult men and women to meet with a common purpose of improving their intellectual and academic skills.
 This applies to both face-to-face and on-line classes.
 When engaging your instructor and fellow students, you will be expected to treat everyone with respect and in a professional manner.
 The use of profanity, derogatory terms, and threats in any class-related forum will not be tolerated.
 If a student violates this rule, they will be asked to leave the classroom (in a face-to-face section) or their access to the class will be blocked (in an on-line section).